Utkal97/dictionary-cli-commander/README.md

     - (3) Quit
            Displays the Word, Word Full Dict , and quit.

-Usage :- <br />
+## Usage :-  <br />
 Step 0) You need to have Nodejs, npm installed in your system. <br />
 Step 1) Clone the directory. <br />
 Step 2) Open the folder in terminal. <br />
-Step 3) Type the command 'npm install' to download all required dependencies.
+Step 3) Type the command 'npm install' to download all required dependencies.    <br />
-Step 4) Type the command 'npm link' so as to make the commands work on your command prompt.
+Step 4) Type the command 'npm link' so as to make the commands work on your command prompt.    <br />
-Step 5) Use the commands and experience the small-dictionary API.
+Step 5) Use the commands and experience the small-dictionary API.    <br />